 Marc Hertrich began by studying illustration and woodwork at Strasbourg School of Decorative Arts, later joining the firm of the renowned architect Michel Boyer, who sent Hertrich to work on the Hotel Richemond, in Geneva.
 For five years, Marc Hertrich explores the world of palaces and luxury, learning a whole new meaning for the word ‘extraordinary’.

-For this project, Studio MHNA imagined a designed that combined the luxurious world of yachts and the marine world.
-Present in the hotel’s design is also the Studio’s will to pay tribute to the Phocean city, through the evocation of the Gyptis’ legend and Hymenee’s cup, the founding myths of the city of Marseille.
+For this project, Studio MHNA imagined a design that combined the luxurious world of yachts and the marine world.
+Present in the hotel’s design is also the Studio’s will to pay tribute to the Phocean city, through the evocation of the Gyptis’ legend and Hymenee’s cup, the city’s founding myths of Marseille.